 Jack and Diane are married and covered under Jack’s high-deductible health plan.
 Diane wants to take advantage of her employer’s HSA contributions, so she decides to open up an HSA of her own.

-In 2020, Jack and Diane’s total contributions cannot exceed $7,100.
-That means that whatever Jack contributes to his HSA and whatever Diane contributes to her HSA added together needs to be $7,100 or less.
+However, Jack and Diane’s total, combined contributions cannot exceed the family contribution limit set for the IRS that year.
+That means that whatever Jack contributes to his HSA and whatever Diane contributes to her HSA added together needs less or equal to the annual contribution limit.

 Jack and Diane can use these funds to pay for the qualified medical expenses of those covered under their health plan, including each other.